Wildlife struggle to survive in the city

 As for coyotes, a 2004 UC Davis study recorded 48 verified attacks on children and adults in California from 1998 through 2003.

-And only one death has been attributed to coyotes in San Francisco since the early 1980s, said Deb Campbell, San Francisco Animal Care and Control spokesperson.
+And only one death has been attributed to coyotes since the early 1980s, said Deb Campbell, San Francisco Animal Care and Control spokesperson.
+The fatality occurred in Glendale.

 Most conflicts result from dogs threatening coyote dens, according to Jonathan Young, Presidio Trust wildlife ecologist.
 Coyotes in the Presidio prompted officials to close off trails during pupping season.